 A New Policy

 The U.S. gradually abandoned its former Cold War principles of non-intervention and the primacy of sovereignty in favor of its new policy vision for humanitarian intervention.
 In spite of repeated attempts, the U.S. was unable to create a successful national interest based on humanitarian intervention.
-This was primarily due to two reasons, namely the inability of the U.S. to procure long-standing credibility for its new political framework for humanitarian intervention and the absence of a coherent vision.3 With reference to the first point, the U.S. was unsuccessful in acquiring legitimacy for its new foreign policy vision because most other states refused to support a policy which endangered their own sovereignty.
+This was primarily due to two reasons, namely the inability of the U.S. to procure long-standing credibility for its new political framework for humanitarian intervention and the absence of a coherent vision.3 With reference to the first point, the U.S. was unsuccessful in acquiring legitimacy for its new foreign policy vision because most other states refused to support a policy that endangered their own sovereignty.

 Non-western states, in particular, were displeased with the assumption that factors such as human rights could take precedence over their own sovereign rights.
 Moreover, western allies of the U.S. feared that the policy of humanitarian intervention might facilitate U.S. unilateralism and the consequences that legitimizing such a policy would have on their own international standing.4 The outline for the humanitarian intervention agenda questioned the right of the United Nations as the sole authorizing body for military interventions by allowing states jurisdiction in matters which previously could only be dealt with by the United Nations Security Council (UNSC).

 The position of the U.S. as a world superpower with significant military and fiscal backing allowed it to influence decisions on humanitarian interventions.
 The added support of other states, in certain cases, further allowed the U.S. to challenge the authority of the United Nations.
-The other states which, along with the U.S., formed the international institutions that determined such global issues, were unwilling to see the U.S. marginalize the authority of organizations such as the UN, which allowed them to play a major role in world affairs.5 The second factor contributing to U.S. failure in implementing a long term political framework built on humanitarian intervention, is the lack of a coherent political vision.
+The other states which, along with the U.S., formed the international institutions that determined such global issues, were unwilling to see the U.S. marginalize the authority of organizations such as the UN, which allowed them to play a major role in world affairs.5 The second factor contributing to U.S. failure in implementing a long-term political framework built on humanitarian intervention, is the lack of a coherent political vision.

-The U.S. government tried to mold what was essentially an instrument justifying the exercise of U.S. power, into an ideological purpose around which it could shape the U.S. foreign policy.
+The U.S. government tried to mold what was essentially an instrument justifying the exercise of U.S. power, into an ideological purpose around which it could shape U.S. foreign policy.
 To this effect, the policy of humanitarian intervention has been described as “a doctrine of crisis management” that is based on “responding to an emergency”.6 Protecting the rights of citizens suffering under despotic regimes and putting an end to human rights violations in conflict-prone countries is not part of a wider political strategy but, simply, an immediate and temporary solution to a humanitarian crisis and “it is impossible to develop a coherent political strategy based purely on prevention”.7

 The U.S. carried out international interventions hoping that the communication of power through the international economic and military presence and humanitarian aid would reflect a strong but benevolent state.
 Instead, the appearance was one of weakness and failure as critics questioned the U.S. inaction in Rwanda and Congo and criticized the lack of decisive action in Bosnia.
 To a lesser extent, Kosovo, which is presumably a success for humanitarian intervention, was also picked apart as critics expressed dissatisfaction over the number of civilians killed and the military strategy of air bombings when land troops could have reduced the death scale.
-The result was that even U.S. citizens began to question the aim of an incoherent policy that sent their troops to die for a cause that did not achieve anything in the long-term.8
+The result was that even U.S. citizens began to question the aim of an incoherent policy that sent their troops to die for a cause that did not achieve anything in the long term.8

 The debate over sovereignty in recent years has been a particularly interesting and controversial issue.
 For a long time, the U.S. considered that once granted, state sovereignty was a right of absolute autonomy that gave a state the prerogative to act without interference within its borders.
 However, with the changing world order where people are more aware of global conflicts, states including the U.S. have begun to consider sovereignty a responsibility, as opposed to a right.
 This principle does not give states the right to actively abuse the basic human rights of individuals regardless of their citizenship status.
 Instead, along with the right of national sovereignty, a state also has the responsibility to protect its people and ensure that their rights are upheld.9